Skip to main content

 Fact-checked by: Bruce Sayer

-The concept of factoring is quite old.
-Factoring has been around since the ancient Mesopotamian times and the code of Hammurabi.
+The history of factoring is quite old, dating back to the ancient Mesopotamian times and the code of Hammurabi.
 It is a financial practice that many companies use to gain access to cash flow across industries and around the world.
+Throughout the history of factoring, few industries have embraced the benefits of invoice factoring as well as the transportation industry.

 Trucking has been a commercial venture in North America for over a century, and invoice factoring has supported the industry since its early days.
-As over the road carrier services grew in scale and importance, freight factoring, a specialized form of factoring for trucking companies, evolved.
+As OTR carrier services grew in scale and importance, freight factoring, a specialized form of factoring for trucking companies, evolved to become a significant part of the history of factoring.
 Today, freight factoring is a mainstream financial option for trucking businesses in need of operating capital.

 Invoice factoring is an ideal funding option for trucking

-With far less credit limitations, invoice factoring provided a distinct advantage over the restrictive covenants of a banking line of credit.
+With far fewer credit limitations, invoice factoring provides a distinct advantage over the restrictive covenants of a banking line of credit.
 Easier qualification, fast funding and value-added support services produced the ideal funding solution for new and growing transportation companies.
-These features continue to propel invoice factoring even further forward as a viable cash flow solution, increasing its popularity as a form of business financing.
+These features continue to propel freight factoring as one of the most successful derivatives of the ancient practice in the history of factoring.

 One of the greatest advantages and most attractive features of contemporary invoice factoring is the continuous level of cash flow it generates.
-Because increased funding is triggered by new invoices, the factoring system provides easy access to working capital that automatically adjusts to the company’s unique rate of business growth.
-Invoice factoring is a form of accounts receivable funding, the only financial mechanism directly linked to a company’s sales.
+Because new invoices trigger increased funding, the factoring system provides easy access to working capital that automatically adjusts to the company’s unique business growth rate.
+Invoice factoring is a form of accounts receivable financing, the only financial mechanism directly linked to a company’s sales.
 The more invoices a company generates, the more access it has to immediate cash.

-In today’s financing world, factors provide an equally significant role in the movement of freight.
 Due to the daily capital investment needed to keep equipment moving, trucking companies require a steady and reliable cash flow solution.
-Banks are naturally inclined not to lend to small business, especially if it’s in the transportation space.
-As the industry is plagued by numerous challenges, including slim margins and slow paying customers, banks are characteristically reluctant to qualify transportation companies for sufficient credit.
-For this reason, invoice factoring remains a primary source of funding to the trucking industry.
+Banks are naturally inclined not to lend to small businesses, especially if it’s in the transportation space.
+The industry is plagued by numerous challenges, including slim margins and market volatility, banks are reluctant to qualify transportation companies for sufficient credit.
+For this reason, invoice factoring remains a primary funding source for the trucking industry.
+It will further advance funding innovations for the industry as the history of factoring continues to unfold.

 The future of invoice factoring

-Invoice factoring has evolved over the centuries, yet remains relatively similar to its original form.
-The success of this financial arrangement is based on the expediting of payment on revenue already generated.
+The history of factoring has evolved over the centuries yet remains relatively similar to its original form.
+The success of this financial arrangement is based on expediting payment due on services already delivered.
 Factoring isn’t a loan, instead, it is the selling of your invoice receivables at a discount in exchange for immediate cash.
-This simple financial structure holds numerous benefits that favors the business owner:
+This simple financing arrangement holds numerous benefits that favor the business owner.
+These benefits include the following:

-Invoice factoring has been around for centuries and will continue to provide financial support to the trucking industry for many more years to come.
-As trucking is now a significant niche market within the factoring space, industry specific factoring companies have emerged providing specialized services to trucking companies of all sizes.
+The history of factoring is centuries old and will continue to provide financial support to the trucking industry for many more years to come.
+As trucking is now a significant niche market within the factoring space, industry-specific factoring companies have emerged, providing specialized services to trucking companies of all sizes.
 These industry specialists offer the most competitive rates, cash advances on loads in transit, equipment financing and discount fuel programs.
-As long as there are commercial trucks on the road to deliver freight and generate invoices, these specialized factoring companies will continue to service the industry.
+As long as commercial trucks are on the road to deliver freight and generate invoices, these specialized factoring companies will continue to propagate the history of factoring.

 Non-Recourse Factoring